UndergroundCoding/LinkedInAddBot/README.md

 Please keep in mind that this software violates LinkedIn User Agreement.
 Use of this script may lead to a ban of the user's account.
 Use at your own risk!

 ## Setup
 Make sure Node.JS is properly installed and runnable.
-This script requires (https://github.com/GoogleChrome/puppeteer#puppeteer)[Google Chrome's Puppeteer API], so please make sure you have that working.
+This script requires [https://github.com/GoogleChrome/puppeteer#puppeteer](Google Chrome's Puppeteer API), so please make sure you have that working.

 ### config.json
 Modify this file to adjust the search terms.
 I recommend the following format: